hire-lab/hire-lab/README.md

 # Hire Lab
-System for creating, managing and adding job listings with free access
+System for creating, managing and adding job listings for both users and companies

 ## Functionality
 * User Registration